zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 1. The client calls the API ML Gateway login endpoint with the client certificate.
 2. The client certificate is verified to ensure this is a valid TLS client certificate against the trusted CAs of the Gateway.
 3. The public part of the provided client certificate is verified against SAF.
 SAF subsequently returns a user ID that owns this certificate.
-As of Zowe release 2.14, the internal API ML mapper can provide this API for API ML if enabled in the zowe.yaml file.
+The internal API ML mapper can provide this API for API ML if enabled in the zowe.yaml file.
 Alternatively, ZSS can provide this API for API ML, with the noted exception when using ACF2.
 4. The Gateway then performs the login of the mapped user and returns a valid JWT token.

 :::note